akashicbot/calgpt-distribution/README.md

-# CalGPT v1.0.10 Update — Agent Feature Enhancements 🚀
+# CalGPT v1.1.0 Update — Bug Fixes & Usability Improvements 🚀

 Dear CalGPT Community,

-We're excited to announce the release of CalGPT v1.0.10 for both iOS and Android! 🎉
+We're excited to announce the release of CalGPT v1.1.0 for both iOS and Android! 🎉

-## 🔧 What's New in v1.0.10
+## 🔧 What's New in v1.1.0

-1. **Edit Food Records for Any Day**: You can now modify food entries for both past and future dates, providing you with full control and flexibility over your tracking.

-2. **Browse Historical Logs with AI Agent**: The AI agent now supports browsing historical logs, making it easier to review and reflect on your progress.
+1. **Fixed First Login Experience**: Resolved the bug causing repeated pop-ups (Set Goal/Set Basic Info) during first login.

+2. **Added Video Tutorial**: New video guide to help you get the most out of CalGPT.

+3. **Version Information Display**: You can now easily check which version of CalGPT you're running.

 ## 🍏 iOS Users